dimitry-lzs/hciWeb/documents/userManual.md

 1. Navigate to the **Tent Setup** section from the Main Menu.
 2. A map interface will help you locate the ideal spot for your tent.
 3. Review detailed information about each spot, such as soil stability,moisture level, and sun exposure.
+4. When you have found your desired spot, simply click on it.
+5. Once you’ve clicked on your spot, click **Confirm** to proceed.

-4. You can follow the app's recommendations for the best spot by clicking the **Apply Recommendations** button.
+Alternatively, you may follow app's recommendations for the best spot by clicking the blue `Apply Recommendations` button.
-5. Once you’ve chosen your spot, click **Confirm** to proceed.

 <img src='./screenshots/TentPosition.png' width=60% style='border: 1px solid black;'>

 ---

 ### Setting Up Your Tent
-1. After confirming your location, you will be directed to the **Tent Setup**.
+After confirming your location, you will be directed to the **Tent Setup**.
-2. Follow the interactive instructions to:
-   - Secure tent poles at the correct angles.
-   - Apply appropriate pressure for stability.
+To complete your tent setup process, follow the steps described bellow:
+   1. Using the horizontal arrows, select which pole you would like to place.
+   2. Use the arrows to adjust pole's location.
+   3. Use the arrows to install the pole into your desired depth.
+   4. Repeat the same process for the other poles.

-3. Use the app’s system recommendations for best practices by clicking the **Apply Suggested Settings** button.
+ Alternatively, for optimal pole placement, you may choose to apply system recommendations, simply by clicking the blue `Apply Suggested Settings` button.

 <img src='./screenshots/TentSetup.png' width=60% style='border: 1px solid black;'>

 ---
-<div style="page-break-after: always;"></div>

 ### Placing Protective Cloths
+Whether you are setting up your tent for the first time, or you want to make any adjument on the proctive cloth, you may follow the steps bellow:
 1. Navigate to the **Cloths** section.
-2. You can manually position the cloths around your tent:
-   - Drag and drop the cloths to your preferred locations.
+2. Simply **drag & drop** the cloth that you see on the screen on your desired location.
+3. System will provide you feedback about the validity of your choice.
+4. If required by the system, **drag & drop** the cloth again until it meets systems requirements.
+5. When you are done, click on the green `Save changes` button.

-3. Alternatively, click **Apply Suggested Settings** to automatically position the cloths for optimal wind protection.
+Alternatively, you may click the blue `Apply Suggested Settings` button, which automatically positions the cloths ensuring optimal wind protection.

 <img src='./screenshots/ClothsPlacement.png' width=60% style='border: 1px solid black;'>